kualatechzm/coding-interview-challenge/README.md

 ## A Note for Windows Users

----

-Installing Docker Desktop is a little more involved on Windows as it requires the use of the ['Windows Subsystem for Linux' (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install) and also some virtualisation features to be enabled in the BIOS.
+Installing Docker Desktop is a little more involving on Windows as it requires the use of the [Windows Subsystem for Linux (WSL2)](https://learn.microsoft.com/en-us/windows/wsl/install) backend as well as some virtualisation features to be enabled in the BIOS.
 The
 [docker docs](https://docs.docker.com/desktop/install/windows-install/) are helpful but you may prefer to set up a linux virtual machine on your computer (e.g. using VirtualBox),